-Essentially a frittata is a round open-faced omelette.
+A frittata is a round, open-faced omelette.
 It cooks flat in the pan instead of being filled and folded like an omelette.
-The "filling" ingredients are typically cooked in the pan first, then the whisked eggs are poured over top.
+The "filling" ingredients are typically cooked in the pan first, then the whisked eggs are poured over the top.
 If the non-egg ingredients are things that don't need cooking, like cheese, herbs, or cooked meat or poultry, they can be combined with the whisked eggs and poured into the pan to cook together.

 In order to cook a frittata all the way through, some people flip their frittata over in the pan.
 You can do this if you like living life on the edge and crave the challenge/ excitement/ theatrics, but you don't need to!
-While the frittata is cooking, I like to poke through to the bottom of the pan in a few places to let some of the uncooked egg on top run down and hit the hot pan.
+While the frittata is cooking, I like to poke through to the bottom of the pan in a few places to let some of the uncooked egg on the top run down and hit the hot pan.
 This helps the frittata cook evenly and a little faster.
 Cooking it, covered, over medium to medium-low heat also helps.

 The cooked frittata can be served whole or cut into wedges depending on its size.